Can Global XAI Methods Reveal Injected Behaviours in LLMs? SHAP vs Rule Extraction vs RuleSHAP: Experimental Setup

 \section{Experimental Setup}

-We designed an experiment to evaluate the effectiveness of global XAI methods in detecting SDG-related biases within prominent general-purpose LLMs: \begin{inparaenum}[\itshape (i)\upshape] \item {GPT-4o}, \item {GPT-4o mini}, \item {GPT-3.5 Turbo}, \item {Llama-3.1-70B}, \item {Llama-3.1}. \end{inparaenum} The process (see Figure \ref{fig:experiment_pipeline}) begins with selecting a diverse set of topics \(\mathcal{T}\) related to the UN SDGs.
-Then, to establish a ground truth for bias detection, we introduce biases \( b_j \) into an LLM $f$ through system instructions, creating modified models \( f_{b_j} \).
-These biases vary in complexity, incorporating: \begin{inparaenum}[\itshape (i)\upshape] \item \textit{univariate}, \item \textit{conjunctive} multivariate, and \item \textit{non-convex}/disconnected (e.g., modulus operator) \end{inparaenum} relationships to simulate realistic bias scenarios.
-Using the instructions, we then obtain explanations \(\mathbf{y}_i = f_{b_j}(\mathbf{x}_i)\), producing a corresponding set of biased responses.
-These inputs and outputs are further abstracted using mapping functions \(\phi_x(\mathbf{x}_i)\) and \(\phi_y(\mathbf{y}_i)\) as defined in Section \ref{sec:tom:framework}.
-To mitigate stochastic effects, we set sampling temperature and top-p to 0.
-Next, global XAI algorithms (e.g., \textsc{RuleSHAP}) are applied to each biased model \( f_{b_j} \) to detect the injected biases.
-Further details on the experimental setup are provided below.
+We evaluate the effectiveness of global XAI in detecting belief-driven heuristics across five popular general-purpose LLMs (GPT-4o, GPT-4o mini, GPT-3.5 Turbo, Llama-3.1~8B, Llama-3.1~70B).
+Fig.~\ref{fig:problem_overview} summarizes our controlled auditing setup: we first sample a (large) set of (SDG-related) topics $\mathcal{T}$ (\S\ref{sec:tom}).
+To obtain ground truth, we apply conditional system-instruction templates $b_j$ to a base LLM $f$, producing behaviour-modified models $f_{b_j}$.
+The trigger predicates induced by these templates vary in complexity, incorporating nonlinear relationships of three different types: \textit{univariate}, \textit{conjunctive} multivariate, and \textit{non-convex}/disconnected (e.g., modulus operator).
+Using $b_j$, we generate explanations $\mathbf{y}_i \!=\! f_{b_j}(\mathbf{x}_i)$ and compute input and output abstractions via $\phi_x(\tau_i)$ and $\phi_y(\mathbf{y}_i)$.
+Finally, we apply global XAI (e.g., \textsc{RuleSHAP}) to each behaviour-modified model $f_{b_j}$ to detect injected behavioural triggers by analysing LLM behaviour \textit{across all topics $\mathcal{T}$}.
+Further experimental setup details follow.

-\textbf{Topic extraction.} For the topic selection phase, we focus on three domains---\emph{climate action} (SDG 13), \emph{good health and well-being} (SDG 3), and \emph{gender equality} (SDG 5)---each corresponding to one of three distinct SDGs of the UN.
+\textbf{Topic extraction.} For the topic selection phase, we focus on three domains, corresponding to distinct UN SDGs: \emph{climate action} (SDG 13), \emph{good health and well-being} (SDG 3), and \emph{gender equality} (SDG 5).
 These domains were chosen for their global relevance and the diverse range of topics they encompass.
-Within each domain, we categorize topics according to the dimensions defined in Section \ref{sec:tom:framework}, such as whether a topic is \emph{conceptually dense}, \emph{technically complicated}, \emph{socially controversial}, or \emph{emotionally charged}, among others.
-Each of these dimensions is scored on a Likert scale indicating the degree to which the dimension applies to a particular topic.
+Within each domain, we categorize topics according to the dimensions defined in \S\ref{sec:tom:framework}, i.e., whether a topic is \emph{conceptually dense}, \emph{technically complicated}, etc.